Skip to content

 BCI Security Issues

-A BCI is a software application, and like any software that sends information to an external device, the transmitted data is capable of being extracted for nefarious purposes.
-Security is especially critical in BCI technology, because BCI captures signals directly from a subject’s nervous system.
-While BCI cannot currently be used to extract a user’s intentions, private thoughts or what they’re reading or viewing, combining BCI data with specific stimuli can one day make that possible.
+A BCI is a software application, and like any software that sends information to an external device, the transmitted data can be extracted for nefarious purposes.
+Security is especially critical in BCI technology because BCI captures signals directly from a subject’s nervous system.
+While BCI cannot currently extract a user’s intentions, private thoughts, or what they’re reading or viewing, combining BCI data with specific stimuli can one day make that possible.
 BCI could be used to determine a user’s health status or familiarity with certain events, which presents a significant privacy risk.

 BCI Privacy Issues